top of page

 I won’t discuss these energies in purely abstract terms; instead, I’ll focus on practical advice.
 As I mentioned earlier, there’s a significant overlap between Western research and Chinese medicine—often, they are almost ‘like for like.’

-Since we’re focusing on the period, let’s quickly look at what’s happening.
+Since we’re focusing on the period, let’s take a quick look at what’s happening.
 When you’re on your period, your body is shedding the endometrial lining you grew in your previous cycle.

 Prioritising Menstrual Cycle Awareness and Self-Care for Better Health

 First and foremost, for better menstrual cycle awareness, start appreciating your bodies for their incredible work.
 According to TCM, resting as much as possible during your period is essential for optimal women's health.
-Life can be overwhelmingly busy—we all have never-ending ‘to-do’ lists.
+I know life can be overwhelmingly busy with a never-ending ‘to-do’ list.

-If you need any women's health, fitness, nutrition, sex, or weight loss tips, don’t hesitate to reach out.
+If you need tips on women's health, pregnancy preparation, or achieving hormonal balance using lifestyle changes, don’t hesitate to contact me.
 I'm here to offer the support and guidance you need.

 Put Yourself and Your Needs First